frussif/saveloc/README.md

   - **Teleport** → teleport to your current saveloc
   - **Previous / Next** → cycle through saved slots and teleport

-### Keybind (Hold/Release)
-- `+sm_teleport`
-  Teleports you to your current saveloc and **freezes** you in place until you let go of the key it is bound to.
-  For example, bind mouse4 to "+sm_teleport", when you hold mouse4, it will teleport and freeze until you let go of the bind.
+### Saving a location
 - `sm_saveloc`
   Saves your current location into the next available slot.
   If you already have 500 slots, the oldest one is removed.

 ### Teleporting
+- `+sm_teleport`
+  Teleports you to your current saveloc and **freezes** you in place until you let go of the key it is bound to.
+  For example, bind mouse4 to "+sm_teleport", when you hold mouse4, it will teleport and freeze until you let go of the bind.

 - `sm_tele <slot>`
   Teleports you to a specific slot number (1–500).
-  Example: `/tele 7` → teleports to slot 7.
+  In chat: `/tele 7` → teleports to slot 7.

 - `sm_tele`
   Instantly teleports you to your currently selected slot (the one you last saved or cycled to).